-Espresso coffee is made by pushing water through the coffee at very high pressure (9 bar to be exact) and Moka Pot coffee is made by pushing water through coffee grounds at somewhat high pressure (1 bar).
+Real espresso coffee is made by pushing water through the coffee at very high pressure (9 bars of pressure to be exact) and Moka Pot coffee is made by pushing water through coffee grounds at somewhat high pressure (1 bar).

 More from that, the pressure inside an espresso machine is created with either a piston if it’s an older machine or a motor if it’s a newer higher-end machine.

-While inside a Moka Pot the pressure is created by the water boiling and turning into steam where it gets directed through a small pipe inlet into the coffee grounds.
+While inside a Moka Pot the pressure is created by the water boiling and turning into steam where it gets directed through a small pipe inlet into the coffee grounds and up into the top chamber where it stays.
 This is still fairly powerful in terms of pressure, if you could put your hand in front of it without burning yourself you’d be able to feel it.

 But compared to 9 bar it’s like standing in a light wind compared to standing in a storm wind with your jacket whipping over your face.

 And while both end up with a small cup of strong coffee this difference in the method is enough to change the flavor and the texture of the coffee even if you started with the same beans.

 But both have their advantages and more subtle differences…

 Moka Pot Vs Espresso Machine Coffee